rossdargan/FindWifesPhoneCore/README.md

 * Currently there is no way to specify the port for the message broker
 * If you have more than 1 device named the same then we will just perform the search on the first one.
 * You will be e-mailed every time this performs a find my phone
-* This is not a trusted build as I haven't made that work yet.
-This means you don't really know what code is inside the application.
-Please build it yourself to be safe!